Wasserstein projection distance for fairness testing of regression models: Simulation details

 We conducted simulations to compare the Wasserstein projection-based test with the permutation test under the equal mean fairness criterion in a linear regression setting.
 Datasets were generated with two groups defined by a binary sensitive attribute $A \in \{0,1\}$.
 For each configuration, we varied one factor while fixing the others and repeated the experiment 100 times to estimate power and specificity.

 \paragraph{Sample size.} Total sample sizes ranged from 40 to 160, equally split between the two groups.
 Larger sample sizes reduce variance in test statistics, thereby improving power.

-\paragraph{Effect size.} Group differences were introduced by shifting the conditional means of outcomes, controlled by a parameter in $[0,1]$.
+\paragraph{Effect size.} Group differences were introduced by shifting the conditional means of outcomes in different groups, controlled by a parameter in $[0,1]$.
 Greater shifts correspond to stronger violations of fairness and yield higher power.

 \paragraph{Significance level.} Tests were evaluated at significance thresholds from 0.01 to 0.20.
 Higher thresholds increase the chance of rejecting the null, raising power but lowering specificity.

 Power was computed as the proportion of trials where the null was correctly rejected under unfair conditions, while specificity was computed as the proportion of trials where the null was correctly retained under fair conditions.
 These definitions align with conventional statistical testing and ensure comparability across methods.